2Epik4u/GA4SRAssets/README.md

-# Welcome To GoAnimate4SchoolsRemasteredAssets!
+# Welcome To Mega CW!

-Feel free to edit!